Dido: Trogus and Justin

 In honor of Dido, the asteroid 209 Dido, discovered in 1879, was named after her.
 Another dedication of Queen Dido is the Mount Dido in Antarctica.

-Remembrance of the story of the bull's hide and the foundation of Carthage is preserved in mathematics in connection with the Isoperimetric problem which is sometimes called Dido's Problem (and similarly the Isoperimetric theorem is sometimes called Dido's Theorem).
+Remembrance of the story of the bull's hide and the foundation of Carthage is preserved in mathematics in connection with the Isoperimetric problem of enclosing the maximum area within a fixed boundary, which is sometimes called Dido's Problem in modern calculus of variations.
+(Similarly, the Isoperimetric theorem is sometimes called Dido's Theorem.)
 It is sometimes stated in such discussion that Dido caused her thong to be placed as a half circle touching the sea coast at each end (which would add greatly to the area) but the sources mention the thong only and say nothing about the sea.

 Carthage was the Roman Republic's greatest rival and enemy, and Virgil's Dido in part symbolises this.
 Even though no Rome existed in her day, Virgil's Dido curses the future progeny of the Trojans.
-In Italy during the Fascist administration of the 1920s to 1940s, she was regarded as a rival and sometimes negative figure, perhaps not only as a symbol of Rome's nemesis, but because she represented together at least three other unpleasant qualities: her reputation for promiscuity, her Semitic race, and for being a symbol of Rome's erstwhile rival Carthage.
+In Italy during the Fascist administration of the 1920s to 1940s, she was regarded as a rival and sometimes negative figure, perhaps not only as a symbol of Rome's nemesis, but because she represented together at least three other unpleasant qualities: her reputation for promiscuity, her "Semitic race", and for being a symbol of Rome's erstwhile rival Carthage.
 As an example, when the streets of new quarters in Rome were named after the characters of Virgil's Aeneid, only the name Dido did not appear.

+Tunisian currency depicting Dido (Elissa) was issued in 2006.